Cleaning & Organizing

 Your chair says

 How you negotiate.
 Research has shown that people negotiate more vigorously when sitting on a hard seat compared to a soft seat.
 In a study published in the journal Science, those sitting on hard chairs drove a harder bargain and were less willing to raise their offer when haggling.
 Researchers say a hard physical surface may subconsciously make your frame of mind more rigid.
 If you’re planning a tough conversation with a family member, consider moving to the living room.
-(These are sneaky things your voice can predict about your personality.)

 Your closet says

 Whether you may be holding on to your past.
 If your closet is filled with suits from your last job, old team uniforms, or clothes that no longer fit, you’re in love with the memories associated with those garments, not the clothes themselves.
 Take a photograph of each item, then give them away.
+Never skip these 11 spots in your home while spring cleaning.

 Your overall messiness says